Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 ## Common Anti‑Patterns

 * Staying on one discussion for too long.
 If participants are staying on a topic and not agreeing perhaps more context is needed.
 The impasse can be either addressed offline or on a follow up session where more participants have more context.
 Document the question or what needs to be investigated with precision and move on towards the goal.
-* Frustration because a diagram "not finished" and the timmer is elapsed.
-This can be a little frustrating, and also it means we are constraining on size rather than completion.
+* Frustration because a diagram "not finished" and the timmer elapsed.
+This can be a little frustrating, and also it means we are constraining on time rather than completion.
 We are clearly indicating that the important thing is the learning, the understanding, not the artifact.
 The models we are creating are mirrors of the system, and those are never done either.
 Make sure you help attendees to see the progression.
 * Treating Bytesize Sessions as a meeting instead of a workshop.
 This can be a problem if there are some people that dominate the conversation.
 The format of the workshop can help, but this might require coaching.
 * Don't plan the goal of the next bytesize session.
 Make a decision about the goal as late as possible.
 Make sure you take feedback from recurrent attendees into account.

 ## Making Bytesize Sessions a Habit

-* It's great to have a kick off session, it takes some encouragement to turn Embedding them into team cadence
+* It's great to have a kick off session, it takes some support work from leadership to turn this into a practice
 * Using them as a safe space for questions
 * Keeping sessions fun and open.

-## Conclusion: Keep the Practices Short and Sweet
+## Conclusion

-Kicking off a Design initiative generally brings a high level of uncertainty, Bytesize Sessions help by creating a safe space for design in deliberate manner.
+Kicking off a Design initiative generally brings a high level of uncertainty, Bytesize Sessions help by creating a safe space for design in deliberate manner in shorts and iterative bursts.
 Creating shared models help reduce risk and increase clarity.
 I have shared what works for me, I encourage you to try it and see how you it works for you.
 Maybe, certain aspect of this practice needs to be adapted for your context in some way.
 I would be very happy to hear about it.

 I hope this has helped, if you are organising a session like this and have questions please do reach out.
 Next post will describe how to use Bytesize Architecture Sessions for [Define](https://github.com/ddd-crew/ddd-starter-modelling-process/blob/master/README.md#define).
 Until the next time.